 Top 5 Benefits of a Community Association

-In several personal stories and new stories across the nation, there are instances of community associations that are posed as general nightmares for residents.
+In several personal stories and news stories across the nation, there are instances of community associations that are posed as general nightmares for residents.
 From a man losing his home for planting too many roses, to liens for thousands of dollars on a home for each day its pink flamingo was left out, there is no shortage of horror stories.

-While unfortunately, those stories are true, they are very extreme examples of what can go wrong with an ill-managed Community Association.
+While unfortunately, those stories are true, they are very extreme examples of what can go wrong with an ill-managed community association.
 In fact, if you are part of an association that has reasonable policies and management, then you will see some very obvious benefits.
-Here are some of the top examples of what benefits Community Associations can provide to their residents.
+Here are some of the top examples of what benefits community associations can provide to their residents.